framecreative/wordpress-boilerplate/README.md

 Anything you can install with Yarn / NPM is up for grabs!

-Webpack will create a minified bundle for any JS file in the root `scripts` directory of the theme, so if you want to split your code into multiple bundles then simple create multiple files and enqueue them in wordpress accordingly - be sure to use the [assets helper class when enqueueing](site/content/themes/frame-custom/library/Setup/Frontend.php#L57-L69) to take advantage of the hard asset-revving for cache busting.
+Webpack will create a minified bundle for any JS file in the root `scripts` directory of the theme, so if you want to split your code into multiple bundles then create multiple files, only `import` what you need, and enqueue them in wordpress accordingly.

+When enqueueing assets, be sure to use the [assets helper class when enqueueing](site/content/themes/frame-custom/library/Setup/Frontend.php#L57-L69) to take advantage of the hard asset-revving for cache busting.

+Because this uses manifest.json and file name based versioning, it's safe to set really long expire headers on your assets, perfect if you're serving them via a CDN like cloudfront as you don't need to bother with invalidating the old file :boom:

 ### Live reload / Browsersync / General Dev kick off